This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Lightly grease your waffle iron plates with nonstick cooking oil spray.
-Preheat waffle iron following manufacturer's instructions.
+• Lightly spray your waffle iron plates with non-stick cooking oil to prevent sticking.
+Preheat the waffle iron according to the manufacturer's instructions so it's ready when your batter is.

-• In a large bowl, whisk together flour, cornstach, baking powder, sugar, salt, cinnamon and nutmeg.
+• In a large bowl, whisk together the flour, cornstarch, baking powder, sugar, salt, cinnamon, and nutmeg.
 Set aside.
+In a separate bowl, whisk the egg yolks with oil, milk, and vanilla extract until smooth.

 Notes